georgexyz19/georgexyz.com/content/posts/django-pagination.md

 slug: django-pagination
 meta: This post discusses django pagination
 date: 2019-07-17 10:05
-modified: 2019-07-17 10:29
+modified: 2020-04-30 12:58
 tags: django
 note: this note is based on a previous hard copy note 3/4/19
 no: 19

 Merriam-Webster dictionary defines pagination as "the action of paging".
 In web design world, pagination means separating a large list of contents onto different pages for easy web navigation.
-The top level **Blog** page on this site uses pagination (3 post previews per page).

 Django provides a few classes that help you manage pagination.
-The office documentation has [one page on Pagination](https://docs.djangoproject.com/en/2.2/topics/pagination/).
+The official documentation has [one page on Pagination](https://docs.djangoproject.com/en/2.2/topics/pagination/).
 The source code is in one file django/core/paginator.py, which has 195 lines (version 2.2.2).
 The Paginator and Page classes defined in this file are very